maxim-saplin/flutter_python_starter/README.md

 # 6. To Do

-1.[ ]
-Proper management of /assets
+1.  [ ]  Proper management of /assets
   - [ ] Handle situation when there're already assets defined in pubspec.yaml
   - [ ] When building for a specific platform make sure to remove assets from other platforms to save room
 2.  [x] Investigate "Do you want the application “app.app” to accept incoming network connections?" request upon first launch, shouldn't be any - fixed, didn't use loopback address when requesting free port from OS
 3.  [ ] Fix multi instance launch (currently next instance kills old server)
 4.  [ ] Slow Python startup when launching Flutter app
   - PuInstaller 8-9s, Nuitka 7-8s (M1 Pro)
 5.  [x] Awaiting error code on init, see if can be done faster
      ```dart
       // Give couple of seconds to make sure there're no exceptions upon lanuching Python server
       await Future.delayed(const Duration(seconds: 2));
      ```
 6.  [ ] Look into singing (App, Mac) and distribution flow for binaries
 7.  [x] Python has been loaded -> check for better probing, e.g. now when you start client it always says all is good
 8.  [ ] Authentication flow
      - [ ] Authentication in the web with JWT passed in server-side cookie via web proxy
 9.  [ ] Tailor ./example launch.json for 3 platforms
+10. [ ] Plugin codegen and build actions into IDE events, e.g. see how to do more convenient update of .proto and Python parts without forgetting-to-run/running scripts manually